arnavgautam/TreeHacks2015/HOLs/HOL-GoingLiveWindowsAzureWebSites/HOL.md

 In this hands-on lab, you will learn how to:

-- Configure a custom domain in Windows Azure Web Sites
+- Configure a custom domain in Windows Azure Websites
-- Configure a SSL in Windows Azure Web Sites
+- Configure a SSL in Windows Azure Websites
 - Create a web application and redirecting request to HTTPS

 <a name="Prerequisites"></a>